 Sometimes we seem to keep doing the same things over and over again: experiencing the same feelings, thinking the same thoughts, circling in the same relationships.
 This can become a problem if you get stuck rehashing the same negative thoughts, the same anxieties, or the same disappointments with other people, with no sense of making anything better.
 And once you become stuck in these repetitions, it can feel like there is no way out.

 By better understanding this process, we can learn how to break the cycle when we need to — and research has already revealed a lot about this topic.
-Neuroscientists have shown how our brains may in fact be hardwired for repetition, and the subject is gaining attention elsewhere in our culture.
+Neuroscientists have shown how our brains may in fact be hardwired for repetition.

 NPR interviewed New York Times business writer Charles Duhigg for an episode of Fresh Air, and he had some interesting comments about the repeating nature of habits: